 Producers: Adam Pelley, Bernadett Blanka Nagy, Eszter Diána Kocsis, Ferenc Tolnai

 A personalized software service that allows car mechanics to have an app that is specific to their business.
 They pay for the service so they can provide this app to their customers.
 The mechanics record all service information and the app provides valuable information to the customers, as well as to the car industry as a whole.

 Producers: Mariann Takács, Sarolta Henter, Bernadett Furó, Anna Becskeházi

 Platform: Mobile Application & VR tools

-This Application responds to the problem of losing time while looking for the location as firefighters and ambulance workers.
+This Application should avoid timeloss for firefighters and ambulance workers while looking for the location.
 By typing the address/using voice recognition the app looks for the building and not only shows the best possible way to get there along with the dangers, traffic and other circumstances, but the floor plan of the building.
-The app than would be connected to a virtual reality system, and while driving there, a simulation allows them to get familiar with the structure and the inside routes of the building, so that when they arrive, there won’t be surprises which prevent them from getting to the patient or site in time, saving important minutes, and probably lives.
-Fast, simple and less stressful but more successful work for all health and social care workers.
+The app then would be connected to a virtual reality system and while driving to he location, a simulation would allow them to get familiar with the structure and the inside routes of the building, so that when they arrive, they would be better prepared, thus saving important minutes as well as lives.

 Project Name: Jobtion

 Producers: Dora Laposa, Judit Meixner, Rita Bonifert, Margaret Yates, Hedvig Bartok